-395 As both the tropopause and the surface wave sources have signals in the zonal flow in the stratosphere in both datasets, we discuss below (section 5.2) the composites over the SSD and SSW events to further emphasise the impact of these wave sources.
+365 As both the tropopause and the surface wave sources have signals in the zonal mean zonal winds in the stratosphere in both datasets, we discuss below (section 5.2) the composites over the SSD and SSW events to further emphasise the impact of these wave sources.
 Here note that only a small proportion of all wave source events precede SSDs (Table 1): $\sim 10\%$ of the surface wave source events result in an SSD in both datasets, whereas $\sim 10\%$ (in ERA-20C) and $\sim 4\%$ (in the model) of the tropopause wave source events result in an SSD.
-The small proportion of wave source events that results in an SSD is likely a consequence of 400 the stratospheric dynamics, i.e., some preconditioning in the stratosphere is necessary for the wave source events to eventually help decelerating the polar vortex (see, e.g., Scott and Polvani, 2004; Hitchcock and Haynes, 2016).
-Also, despite the small percentage of wave source events that eventually lead to SSDs, they may be helpful for the understanding of the dynamics around the SSDs.
-These events are hard to predict, and thus any new identified precursor may eventually help the understanding and ultimately also the prediction of the SSDs.

-405 5.2 Two-way stratosphere-troposphere coupling
+5.2 Two-way stratosphere-troposphere coupling

-Panels (a,b,d,e) in Figs. 6 (model), 7 (ERA-20C) show composites of EP flux divergence anomalies, EP flux anomalies, and zonal mean zonal wind anomalies centred about an SSD event for (a) all SSD events regardless of wave source, (b) SSD events preceded by tropopause wave source, (d) SSD events not preceded by any wave source, and (e) SSD events preceded by surface wave source.
+370 Panels (a,b,d,e) in Figs. 6 (model), 7 (ERA-20C) show composites of EP flux divergence anomalies, EP flux anomalies and zonal mean zonal wind anomalies centred about an SSD event for (a) all SSD events regardless of wave source, (b) SSD events preceded by tropopause wave source, (d) SSD events not preceded by any wave source, and (e) SSD events preceded by surface wave source.

-410 Figs. 6b,e, 7b,e are similar to Figs. 6c,f, 7c,f, in that they show similar location and amplitude of the tropopause and surface wave sources as well as similar but much stronger wave propagation when composited over the SSD events.
+Figs. 6b,e, 7b,e are similar to Figs. 6c,f, 7c,f, in that they show similar location and amplitude of the tropopause and surface wave sources as well as similar but much stronger wave propagation when composited over the SSD events.
 Since Figs. 6b,e, 7b,e are composited over SSD events, there is much stronger wind deceleration in the stratosphere than in Figs. 6c,f, 7c,f with some suggestion of a downward impact (see below).

-5.2.1 Polar vortex preconditioning
+375 5.2.1 Polar vortex preconditioning

-415 Prior to SSD events (i.e., negative lags in Figs. 6a,b,d,e, 7a,b,d,e) we can observe a positive stratospheric zonal mean zonal wind anomaly, especially for SSDs preceded by surface wave source and SSDs not preceded by either wave source (Figs.
+Prior to SSD events (i.e., negative lags in Figs. 6a,b,d,e, 7a,b,d,e) we can observe a positive stratospheric zonal mean zonal wind anomaly, especially for SSDs preceded by surface wave source and SSDs not preceded by either wave source (Figs. 6d,e, 7d,e).

-6d,e, 7d,e).
 This is generally referred to as stratospheric polar vortex preconditioning, which has also been used as one of the potential predictors of SSWs (e.g., Jucker and Reichler, 2018).

-In ERA-20C there is a positive zonal mean zonal wind anomaly prior to SSDs (in Fig. 7a,b,d,e; see also Fig. 3a) with some notable (and significant) differences between the tropopause and surface wave source SSD events.
-Fig. 7b shows a gradual increase in the stratospheric zonal mean zonal wind, which is much weaker and occurring at lower levels (peaking at ~ 20 hPa) than for the SSDs preceded by the surface wave source (Fig. 7e), where the enhancement of the stratospheric winds occurs more abruptly and at higher levels (peaking at ~ 5 hPa).
+380 In ERA-20C there is a positive zonal mean zonal wind anomaly prior to SSDs (in Fig. 7a,b,d,e; see also Fig. 3a) with some notable differences between the tropopause and surface wave source SSD events.
+Fig. 7b shows a gradual increase in the stratospheric zonal mean zonal wind, which is much weaker and occurring at lower levels (peaking at ~ 20 hPa) than for the

+SSDs preceded by the surface wave source (Fig. 7e), where the enhancement of the stratospheric winds occurs more abruptly and at higher levels (peaking at ~ 5 hPa).